qt911025/d20m-srd-zhcn/target/2Arcana秘法/4ArcanaEquipment.md

 A tow truck is a large diesel-powered vehicle with a professional grade tow bar/winch used for hauling inoperative cars.
 It takes 2d10 minutes to hook up a car with the tow bar—a successful Repair check (DC 10) can halve the time.
 Most tow trucks also carry a basic mechanical tool kit, CB radio, and one-gallon gas can.
 A tow truck is two squares wide and four squares long.

 General Purpose Motorcycles
-Unlike getting into a car, mounting a motorcycle is a free action. 摩托车性能表现比汽车更好，但无法给乘客提供任何掩体。 V-Rod
+Unlike getting into a car, mounting a motorcycle is a free action. 摩托车性能表现比汽车更好，但无法给乘客提供任何掩蔽。 V-Rod
 The V-Rod combines the aesthetics of a traditional Harley with the engine of a racing bike.
 Using a liquid-cooled engine that kicks out 115 horsepower, this monster combines the “biker” mystique with the speed of a racing bike.
 The V-Rod is one square wide by two squares long.
 Police Motorcycle